DIY Methods To Remove Water Stains From Wood Furniture

 *When Using Heat - Please Proceed With Caution

 Remember, heat is also a technique used to remove finish and veneer.

 Set the hair dryer on medium heat and hold it three to six inches away from the white heat stain to begin with.
 As you apply heat to the furniture, use a soft cotton cloth to buff away the mark.
 Be sure not to get too close and blister the finish.
 The process can take from five to twenty minutes.
 Continue wiping until the surface is blemish-free.

 Using an iron to remove heat and water rings on furniture

 - Turn your iron on, adjusting its heat setting to medium.
 Turn off the iron's steam switch, if applicable, to ensure that the iron remains dry.
 Wait for several minutes to allow the iron to heat up completely.

-- Remove the iron and lift the cloth from the surface.
-Check the surface to see if the ring remains visible.
-Replace the cloth and reapply the iron in the same manner as before.
-Repeat this process as needed until the stain disappears.
+- Remove the iron from the piece of furniture and lift the cloth from the surface.
+Check the surface to see if the white ring remains visible.
+Replace the cloth and reapply the iron in the same manner to the furniture as before.
+Repeat this process as needed until the white heat or water stain disappears.

-IN THE VIDEO ABOVE, Rod shows us a gentile form of amalgamating lacquer to remove white water and heat stains using Lacquer thinner and Howards Restor A Finish.
+IN THE VIDEO ABOVE, Rod shows us a gentile form of amalgamating lacquer to remove white water and heat stains using Lacquer thinner and Howard Restor A Finish.

-The process is the same for re-amalgamating shellac and lacquer the only difference is the solvent used.
+The process is the same for re-amalgamating shellac and lacquer, with the only difference being the solvent used.
 For lacquer, we use lacquer thinner.
 For shellac, we us denatured alcohol.
-It’s important to work fast and concentrate on a small area at a time.
+It’s important to work fast and concentrate on one small area at a time.